Aside from the happy couple, their parents, and the wedding party, the most important person at a wedding might just be the photographer.

 But the most important photos are the ones of just the two of you.

 Wedding photography is an art, and every photographer does it differently.
-So no matter how experienced your photographer may be, it’s always a good idea to give them a list of moments that you want on film.
+So no matter how experienced your photographer may be, it’s always a good idea to give them a list of photo-worthy moments you want them to capture.

 The First Look

-Maybe you’ll get your first look at your new spouse as you’re walking down the aisle.
+You may get your first look at your new spouse as you walk down the aisle.
 Maybe you’re doing a planned first look so you can have your wedding photoshoot before the ceremony begins.
-Either way, it’s crucial to get the groom’s reaction to the bride, and vice versa.
+Either way, you’ll want to get the groom’s reaction to the bride and vice versa.

-That reaction is pretty much the kickoff to your entire wedding celebration.
-Don’t let that moment pass by without getting at least a few snaps in!
+The first look is the pre-wedding moment that kicks off your entire wedding celebration.
+Don’t let that moment pass by without getting at least a few snaps!

 There will be that magical moment when you’re standing at the altar, holding hands, gazing into each other’s eyes, and saying your vows.
-It’s a moment you’ll probably never forget, a moment that you’ll be able to play over and over in your mind for decades to come.
+It’s the highlight of every wedding couple’s big day, and it’s an experience you’re likely to play over and over in your mind for decades to come.

 Your photographer will likely take dozens of photos of you and your soon-to-be spouse throughout the wedding ceremony.
-These are shots that you’ll definitely want to include in your photo album.
+If you plan to create a wedding album with color photos, consider printing a few of these shots in black and white for a timeless, classic look.

 The First Kiss